ib-bsb-br/TreeSheets/README.md

-This file is a merged representation of the entire TreeSheets source-code, combined into a single document.
+# This file is a merged representation of the entire TreeSheets source-code, combined into a single document.

-# File Summary

 ## Purpose
-This file contains a packed representation of the entire TreeSheets repository's contents.
+- This file contains a packed representation of the entire TreeSheets repository's contents.
-It is designed to be easily consumable by AI systems for analysis, code review, or other automated processes.
+- It is designed to be easily consumable by AI systems for analysis, code review, or other automated processes.

 ## File Format
-The content is organized as follows:
+- The content is organized as follows:
   1. This summary section
   2. Repository information
   3. Directory structure
   4. Repository files
   5. Multiple file entries, each consisting of:
     a.
 A header with the file path (## File: path/to/file)
     b.
 The full contents of the file in a code block

 ## Usage Guidelines
 - This file should be treated as read-only.
 Any changes should be made to the original repository files, not this packed version.
 - When processing this file, use the file path to distinguish between different files in the repository.

 ## Notes
 - Binary files are not included in this packed representation.
-Please refer to the Repository Structure section for a complete list of file paths, including binary files
+Please refer to the Repository Structure section for a complete list of file paths, including binary files.
+- Line numbers have been added to the beginning of each line.
-- Content has been formatted for parsing in markdown style
+- Content has been formatted for parsing in markdown style.

 # Directory Structure
 ```